Anuj-Rai12/LpuBca/README.md

 - Feature to Contribute Resource and Get Shout Out in App
 - Feature to Report Bug.
 - Feature to View Users Profile Detail And Can Update UserInfo
+- Feature to Receive Updates of File Upload Detail through Notifications
 - Currently It have 7+ Users

 This is My LpuBca App and i have implement all the knowledge which is learn